casper-network/docs/source/docs/casper/design/execution-semantics.md

 Once the other validators reach consensus that the proposed block is valid, all deploys in the block are executed, and this block becomes the final block added to the chain.
 Whenever a consensus is reached, a BlockAdded event is emitted.
 The FinalitySignature event arrives  after the consensus is reached.

 ### Deploy Executed
 A deploy is executed in distinct phases to accommodate flexibly paying for computation.
 The phases of a deploy are payment, session, and finalization.
 During the payment phase, the payment code is executed.
 If it is successful, the session code is executed during the session phase.
 And, independently of session code execution, the finalization phase does some bookkeeping around payment.
-Once the deploy os executed, committed and forms part of the given block, the DeployProcessed event is emitted.
+Once the deploy os executed, committed and forms part of the given block, a `DeployProcessed` event is emitted by the event stream server.

 #### Payment code {#execution-semantics-payment}